maruel/nin/README.md

 ### Concerns

-- Go's slice and string bound checking may slow things down, I'll have to micro optimize a bit.
+- Go's slice and string bound checking slow things down, I'll have to micro optimize a bit.
-- Go's function calls are more expensive and the C++ compiler inlines less often than the C++ compiler.
+- Go's function calls are more expensive and the Go compiler inlines less often than the C++ compiler.
 I'll reduce the number of function calls.
 - Go's Windows layer is likely slower than raw C++, so I'll probably call raw syscall functions on Windows.